When the Byrds Reunited for Roy Orbison, Complete With Bob Dylan

 It’s possible there was some confusion because Dylan’s original version of the song contains four verses, while the Byrds, intent on cutting a radio-friendly single running less than three minutes, used only the second verse.
 Regardless, the song proceeded toward an equally uncertain but satisfactory ending after around five minutes.
 “Thank you, all!”
 Crosby told the delighted crowd.

-In 2013, McGuinn rejected the idea of any more reunions, saying, “David and I have talked about this at length, and to me a reunion would just be for the money.
+McGuinn later rejected the idea of any more reunions: “David and I have talked about this at length, and to me a reunion would just be for the money.
 We’d go out and play some sheds, maybe gross a couple of million dollars and split it four or five ways.
 I’m not attracted to expensive things.
 I don’t need a Ferrari or anything like that. ...
 I’m happy with the Byrds as a good memory.”

 Still, McGuinn did reunite with Hillman in 2018, marking the 50th anniversary of their album Sweetheart of the Rodeo.
-That led to another round of issues, because they didn’t invite Crosby to take part – he was fired by the time the 1968 LP was recorded – and had to explain that they didn't meant to upset him.
+That led to another round of issues, because they didn’t invite Crosby to take part.
+He had been fired by the time the 1968 LP was recorded.
+Nevertheless, McGuinn and Hillman had to explain that they didn't meant to upset him.